StringManolo/SMBSE/README.md

 # SMBSE
 Big .bashrc project.

-.bashrc file adding lot of tools, lot of them are unique.
+.bashrc file adding some tools, lot of them are unique.

 Depends on some tools like quickjs and g++.